THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We still experience “wave slap” on the inside of the hulls, but any cat will experience this.
 Very rarely do we now experience the whole boat shuddering slamming effect.

-We get a lot of compliments from people who come aboard Starry Horizons for the first time about how new she looks.
-We both do quite a bit of work to keep her looking good, but I think this also speaks to the quality of her construction.
+We get a lot of compliments from guests about how new she looks.
+We both do quite a bit of work to keep her looking good.
+This also speaks to the quality of her construction.
 Sure there are a couple of gelcoat cracks that have shown up, and we can hear a few more creaks while out at sea, but after 20,000nm that’s not unexpected.

 Even in some of the worst seas we’ve experienced, I’ve never been concerned that the structural integrity of the boat was at risk.

 The Helia really is an easy boat to sail.
 We’ve modified things so that all lines are led back to the helm (we purchased single line 1st reef from the Fountaine Pajot factory and modified the 2nd reef to be single line reefing as well) which means we can enclose the helm and be incredibly protected.